iptag/jimeng-api/README.md

 ```

 **Supported Models**:
+- `nanobanapro`: Only supported on the international site, supporting `ratio` and 'resolution'.
 - `nanobanana`: Only supported on the international site.
 - `jimeng-4.0`: Supported on both domestic and international sites.
 - `jimeng-3.1`: Only supported on the domestic site.